burlachenkok/exploring-python3/python3-note.md

 ## Python Language Benefits over Other Scripting Languages

-It depends on your point of view and your style, but there is a point of view where the following things are benefits.

-Especially if you have limited time to finish a project:
+It depends on your point of view and your style, but there is a point of view where the following things presented in Python are benefits.
+In fact, they shines especially if you have limited time to finish a project:

   1. More correct code from a style point of view.
   2. Automatic cross-platform serialization "pickling" for the user and built-in types from the Python standard library.
   3. A lot of free and commercial IDE with IntelliSense.
-  4. Built-in debugger.
-  5. Python uses <`.`> token to separate packages/subpackage/classes like C# and Java.
+  4. Python uses <`.`> token to separate packages/subpackage/classes like C# and Java.
 Packages from Perl are called modules in Python.
+  5. An extremely big collection of extra modules for Python (e.g. official [pypi index storage](https://pypi.org/) has around 474.5K projects)
+  6. Built-in debugger.

 During debugging it's worthwhile to say that parsing of the function is performed only at the moment of the direct call.

 To run the script with a debugger call: